Be A Host

 They learn about the vital role of science and technology in farming, and what it means to nurture and care for crops and the land.

 As well as the curriculum links, children enjoy real life experiences, vital building blocks for personal development.
-The awe and wonder of seeing an enormous beef breeding bull, or a newly hatched chick, a lamb being born, the excitement of time spent with a farmer, the space and size of a field, fresh air, silence, are all rich, new experiences that with your help, The Country Trust can offer children who lack opportunity.
+The awe and wonder of seeing an enormous beef breeding bull, or a newly hatched chick, a lamb being born, the excitement of time spent with a farmer, the space and size of a field, fresh air, silence, are all rich, new experiences that with your help, we can offer children who might lack opportunity, but certainly don't lack potential.